 IT facilities are free to all students and are linked by our high-speed network, which spans the campus providing access to the internet and other networks worldwide.

 The University provides a central printing facility to the Library and computer labs across the campus.

 It is worth noting that you should always keep back-up copies of your work.
 Repeating several hours or days work is not fun, and staff will not be sympathetic that a computer failure caused you to lose your work, when a back up copy can be easily made.

 IT Services have launched an Internet printing service for the FollowMe system.
 This will allow you to print from your own laptop or home computer and will operate if you are on campus, in residences or even while working from a café in town!
 For more information including installation instructions click here.
 Please note that this is not currently compatible with Apple Mac devices.

 This is the next generation of FollowMe Printing and the University has invested in new devices with this capability to provide additional features such as being able to select which jobs you want to print and even deleting print jobs directly from the device.
 To allow for these additional features there is change in the way you operate them.
 For further details on the FollowMe Embedded system click here.

-To help you make the most of the IT facilities, we have created a Student Computer Guide which contains information on all of the services provided including email, My Aston Portal (MAP), Blackboard VLE and much more.
-You can view the guide online at; http://www.aston.ac.uk/ict/studentguide
+To help you make the most of the IT facilities, we have created several guides and solutions which contains information on all of the services provided including email, Printing and much more.
+You can view the guides on the Solve Portal https://solve.aston.ac.uk

-The IT Helpdesk is available from 8am to 6pm during term time and can provide assistance with any issue relating to your IT services or the operation of your uniCARD for building access.
-You can visit the helpdesk in person or contact us via any of the options below;
+The Digital Services Helpdesk on the ground floor of Main Building is available from 8am to 6pm during term time and can provide assistance with any issue relating to your IT services or the operation of your uniCARD for building access.

 Browser does not support script.